 Don't be afraid of making mistakes!
-They are a natural part of the learning process.
+The goal is to exchange ideas.
+Perfection is not required!

 Absence policy: If you don't attend, you can't participate so I expect you to arrive prepared and on time every day!
 If you must miss class due to an excused absence (family emergency, illness, religious holiday or participation in an approved academic / athletic event), please let me know (in advance when possible) and be prepared to provide follow-up documentation.
 Note that it is your responsibility to find out what you missed while absent and to make up any missed work.